 Tuition and fees are subject to change at the discretion of Midwestern without prior notice in accordance with established policies and procedures.
-Any revisions will be communicated to students prior to each semester.

-Financial Services Office Hours
+Financial Services Office and Financial Aid Office Hours

-Financial Services is open to serve students Monday through Friday, 8:00 am to 4:00 pm.
-The Office is closed for chapel services on Tuesday and Wednesday from 10:00 to 11:00 am.
-Students may pay enrollment fees, housing costs, library fines, etc.
+Financial Services and Financial Aid offices are open to serve students Monday through Friday, 8:00 am to 4:30 pm.
+The offices are closed for chapel services on Tuesday and Wednesday from 10:00 to 11:00 am.

-If students have questions about the financial payment processes or if assistance is needed, students should contact Financial Services at 816-414-3716 or sfs@mbts.edu.
-Should financial problems concerning payment of bills arise, the student may discuss arrangement for payments with the Director of Financial Services.
+If students have questions about the financial payment processes or if assistance is needed, students should contact Financial Services at 816-414-3716 or finance@mbts.edu.
+Should financial problems concerning payment of bills arise, the student may discuss arrangement for payments with the Financial Services Office.
+For questions regarding Financial Aid, students should contact the Financial Aid Office at 816-414-3716 or financialaid@mbts.edu.